-Seahawks training camp Day 4: What happened, injury report, highlights and more
+Seahawks training camp Day 4 highlights: Marshawn Lynch makes an appearance

 The most significant injury news came as practice began and linebacker Mychal Kendricks walked on the field without a helmet or pads.

-It was unclear the issue with Kendricks, who watched from the sidelines, but Norton said is it not serious.
-Kendricks had knee surgery last December and also dealt with a pectoral issue that limited him during OTAs and minicamp.
+Kendricks’ issue was unclear, but Norton said is it not serious.
+Kendricks, who watched from the sideline, had knee surgery in December and dealt with a pectoral issue that limited him during OTAs and minicamp.

 “He shouldn’t miss any major time,” Norton said.